-Earth Day & Arbor Day in Parks
+History of Earth Day & Arbor Day in Parks

 Earth Day Origins in New York City

-Earth Day began in 1970 as a way to increase awareness of environmental issues.
+Earth Day began in 1970 as a way to raise awareness about environmental issues.
 Gaylord Nelson, a U.S. Senator from Wisconsin, and Denis Hayes, a young environmentalist, joined to organize events across the country and "shake things up."
-Following the first Earth Day, which was celebrated by 20 million people across the country, President Richard Nixon created the Environmental Protection Agency.
+Following that first Earth Day, which was celebrated by 20 million people across the country, President Richard Nixon created the Environmental Protection Agency.

 Arbor Day Observed in the City

-A Million Trees for New York City
+Planting Trees for New York City

-The million trees planted in Nebraska in 1872 is replicated by one of Mayor Bloomberg's PlaNYC initiatives, MillionTreesNYC, a citywide, public-private program launched by the Parks Department and New York Restoration Project in 2007 to ultimately plant and care for one million new trees across the city.
-In his staunch support for this tree initiative, Mayor Bloomberg pointed to the health, aesthetic, and economic value of trees; trees help clean the air and reduce the pollutants that trigger asthma (an endemic problem in underserved areas of the city) while also cooling streets, sidewalks, and homes on hot days, and increasing property values and encouraging neighborhood revitalization.
-The MillionTreesNYC plan calls for the City to plant 60 percent (600,000) of the trees in parks and other public spaces, while encouraging the other 40 percent (400,000) to come from private organizations, homeowners, and community organizations.
-The program also sponsors volunteer planting and tree care outings, educational training, and workshops as well as Arbor Day events.
+Inspired by the million trees planted in Nebraska in 1872, NYC Parks and the New York Restoration Project launched MillionTrees NYC in 2007.
+The goal of the citywide public-private program was to plant and care for one million new trees across the city.
+In his support for this tree initiative, Mayor Michael Bloomberg pointed out that trees help clean the air and reduce the pollutants that trigger asthma (an endemic problem in underserved areas of the city) while also cooling streets, sidewalks, and homes on hot days, and increasing property values and encouraging neighborhood revitalization.
+In 2015, thanks to help from NYRP, additional partners, our many volunteers, and nearly 50,000 New Yorkers who helped plant trees in our parks, on neighborhood streets, and in their own backyards, we planted our millionth tree.